MarkKozel/CompOrgEText/docs/Introduction/Concepts/SpecificGeneralUseComputers.md

 ## Specific-Purpose Computers

 Early computers were specific-purpose devices.
-They we built to solve one (1) problem or calculate one (1) value.
-These devices were imagines, designed, built, and executed with a specific task in mind.
+They were built to solve one (1) problem or calculate one (1) value.
+These devices were imagined, designed, built, and executed with a specific task in mind.
 As such, these devices were often designed and built with components that were best suited to solve that problem.
 They would be very good (efficient, accurate, etc) at performing that task.
 There was little compromise in design or construction of specific-purpose computers.

 The predecessor to the common Abacus is an early example of a Specific (or Special) Purpose Computer device.
 The [Sumerian Abacus](https://en.wikipedia.org/wiki/Abacus#Mesopotamian) dates back to Mesopotamia in 2700 BCE.